edzaga/sql-course/sql-course-en/lectures/week1/lecture3.rst

 .. image:: ../../../sql-course/src/CROSS-PRODUCT1.png
    :align: center

-Con las Tables dadas realice el Cross-product de `R` con `S`:
+With the given tables make the Cross-product of `R` with `S`:

 .. image:: ../../../sql-course/src/CROSS-PRODUCT2.png
    :align: center

-Con azul se resaltan las tuplas que provienen de `R` que preceden y se mezclan con las de `S` resaltadas en verde.
+With blue are highlighted the tuples which come from `R` that are preceded and mixed with the ones of `S` highlighted in green.

-Con las Tables dadas realice el Cross-product de `S` con `R`:
+With the given tables make a Cross-product of `S` with `R`:

 .. image:: ../../../sql-course/src/CROSS-PRODUCT3.png
    :align: center